lucas-subli/EnacomPythonExample/README.md

 $ sudo pip install virtualenv virtualenvwrapper
 $ sudo rm -rf ~/.cache/pip get-pip.py
 ```

-Once we have  virtualenv  and  virtualenvwrapper  installed,
+Once you have virtualenv and virtualenvwrapper installed,
-we need to update our ~/.bashrc  file to include the following l
+update our ~/.bashrc file to include the following
-ines at the bottom of the file:
+lines at the bottom of the file:

 ```